With competition getting hotter every day, how can you increase your sales on Amazon, and take your business to the next level?

-Think about it – we all want to get the best price we can.
-If a customer is weighing up your product versus another, the price can easily be the determining factor.
+Think about it from a shopper’s point of view.
+Everyone wants the best price.
+If a customer is weighing up your product versus another, price is often the determining factor.

-This is especially true if you’re selling a product with multiple sellers on the same listing.
+This is especially true if you’re selling against multiple sellers on the same listing.
 When selling the exact same product, 99% of the time, the customer will choose the lower-priced item.
 The chances of convincing someone to pick you because you have a better seller feedback profile is pretty small.

 In this case, it might be worth investing in an automated repricing tool to adjust your pricing and stay ahead of the competition.